makerdao/documentation/source/includes/_new-service.md

 });
 ```

-Another way to an add an event is to manually emit an event using ther event service's `emit` function.
+Another way to an add an event is to manually emit an event using the event service's `emit` function.
 For example, when the Web3Service initializes, it emits an event that contains info about the provider.

 ```javascript
 //in the constructor in the Cdp.js